 In a ruling encouraging for marten proponents, the Oregon Fish and Wildlife Commission accepted the trapping ban petition.
 However, the 2018 trapping season opened without restrictions, prompting the Center for Biological Diversity and Cascadia Wildlands to sue over the failure to enact the ban.
 “We decided to sue Oregon for allowing marten trapping because science, morality, and common sense all plainly show that they shouldn’t be trapped,” says Curry.

 The lawsuit was successful and the new regulations must be in place before the 2019 trapping season.
 However, with marten trapping relatively uncommon in Oregon today, is the ban really that useful?
-Moriarty puts things into perspective, “Any mortality prevented is an opportunity
+Moriarty puts things into perspective, “Any mortality prevented is an opportunity to conserve.”

 Some of the difficulties with securing protection for coastal martens stem simply from lack of knowledge.
 Not only are these elusive animals unlikely to be seen visiting backyards, they’re also great at hiding from scientists.
 This means certain aspects of marten biology, like details of their movement patterns, remain enigmatic.
-Such knowledge gaps hinder conservation efforts, underscoring the importance of further research so that more informed conservation decisions
+Such knowledge gaps hinder conservation efforts, underscoring the importance of further research so that more informed conservation decisions can be made.

 Beyond the legislative arena, one major benefit to conservation is public support.
 However, that’s more easily garnered for well-known animals like bald eagles or whales.
 For species whose existence generally goes unnoticed, questions of why anyone should care often arise.
 For coastal martens, one practical answer lies in their importance as ecosystem members helping keep prey species in check.
 Another, more philosophical, answer is that human activities got them into their current predicament so perhaps we have some responsibility to help them recover. ■